Skilled High-Asset Divorce Attorneys in Mountain View, CA

 Why Do You Need a High-Asset Divorce Attorney in Mountain View?

 A high-asset divorce case in California is especially complex, with a lot at stake.
 The best way to handle the unique legal issues connected to your high-asset divorce is by seeking representation from a skilled and experienced family law attorney in Mountain View.
 The right attorney can help you come up with creative solutions and aggressively defend your rights during property division negotiations.

 If your divorce case goes to court, your lawyer can help you provide the necessary financial disclosures and protect your separate property.
 An attorney can explain your rights and provide a clear, objective view of your situation along the way.
 This can help you understand what to expect and be prepared for the most realistic case outcome.
 You can trust your high-asset divorce lawyer to do what is necessary to preserve your financial future.

 Contact a Mountain View High-Asset Divorce Lawyer Today

 You do not have to navigate California’s property division laws alone — nor should you if you have a high-asset divorce.
 There is too much at stake to risk representing yourself during divorce mediation, or a trial.
 A lawyer can handle critical tasks on your behalf, such as filing complicated paperwork, gathering financial documents, representing you during mediation, dividing a family business, working through tax considerations and going to trial.

-Hire a divorce attorney to help you protect your rights and increase the probability of a successful settlement in Mountain View, California.
+Hire a Mountain View High-Asset Divorce Lawyer to help you protect your rights and increase the probability of a successful settlement in Mountain View, California.
 Contact Schoenberg Family Law Group using our online form or by calling (415) 213-2651 to speak to a high-asset divorce lawyer about your situation.